TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 # Unified Commerce
 ## What is Unified Commerce?

-Unified Commerce, ***the integration of a retailer's backend systems and sales channels for a truly consistent and friction free customer experience***, is a top end approach to fully enabling retailer and customer success.
+Unified Commerce, ***the integration of a retailer's backend systems and sales channels for a truly consistent and friction free customer experience***, is a top end approach to fully enable retail and customer success.

 A trusting customer is a repeat customer.